 Graduate school is an investment in your future.
 The following information can help you make an informed decision about financing your graduate education.

-Tuition for graduate students in the College of Science and Health for the 2017-2018 academic year is $710 per quarter hour.
-Please visit the Student Financial Accounts website for additional information and fees.
+Tuition for graduate students in the College of Science and Health is posted online at the Student Financial Accounts website.
+This website also has additional information about cost of attendance, due dates and other important financial matters.

 Student Loan Options